Jemoka/blag/content/posts/KBhdriving.md

 ## Consequences {#consequences}

+### Not licensed {#not-licensed}

+-   If unlicensed person is drivnig your car, it maybe impounded for 30 days
+-   Hired to drive interstate commercially need to be older than 21, also need to be older than 21 to transport hazardous materials

+### Class C License {#class-c-license}

+#### Driving #knw {#driving-knw}

+-   Two axle vehicle with a GVWL of 26,000 lbs or less
+-   Three axle vehicle weighing 6,000 lbs or less
+-   House car &lt; 40 feet or less
+-   Three wheel motocycles
+-   Vanpool vehicle designed to carry between 10 and no more than 15 people

+#### Towing #knw {#towing-knw}

+-   Single vehicle of 10,000 or less
+-   Vehicle weighing 4000 lbs or more unladen
+    -   Trailer coach under 10,000 lbs
+    -   Fifth wheel trailer exceeding 10,000 lbs but under 15,000 lbs, with endorsement

+#### Mor ethings {#mor-ethings}

+-   Class C drivers can't tow more than one
+-   Motor vehile weigning under 4000 lbs cannot tow more than 6000 lbs

+### Getting in trouble {#getting-in-trouble}

 -   Get a traffic ticket and fail to show up to court: suspend driving
 -   One at fault collision or one at fault traffic violation: may take action?
 -   Two of either at fault collision or violation conviction: no driving for 30 days unless accompanied by 25 year old adult